-This report is reviewed and updated annually with involvement and input from the parents and carers of our pupils.
+The FAQ's are updated annually with involvement and input from the parents and carers of our pupils.

-Last updated: June 2024
+Last updated: April 2025

 At The Netherhall Learning Campus we make every effort to achieve maximum inclusion of all pupils.
 The Governing Body ensures that appropriate provision is made for all children whether it is SEND, Vulnerable or Higher Able.